magnusnordlander/lelit-bianca-protocol/README.md

 As for the OBP port, that probably uses standard Atmel ISP.
 I'm gonna get a programming harness and see if I can read the firmware from it, though it's not unlikely that reading it has been fused off.

+Addendum: The SSD1305 logic level is 3V3.
+The microcontroller is directly connected to signalling pins on the SSD1305.
+Clearly data going out from the microcontroller does so at 3V3 levels.
+That should mean the microcontroller is 3V3 powered...
+But that begs the question of what's up with Black 6.

 ### 2021-01-12

 I got the LCC, and took high-res photos of it.